0xecho/0xecho.github.io/_posts/2022-09-22-just-migrated-my-blog.md

 title: Just Migrated my Blog
 date: 2022-09-22 08:00:00 +0300
 categories: [Blog]
 tags: [blog, jekyll, github, markdown, github-pages]
+image:
+  path: /assets/2022-09/pages.jpeg
+  width: 1000
+  height: 400
+  alt: github pages logo

 ---

 I just migrated my blog to GitHub Pages.
 Well, I actually created a new blog using VuePress and migrated that to GitHub Pages. [/r/technicallythetruth](https://www.reddit.com/r/technicallythetruth/).
 I will talk about why I did that, but before that a little primer on what GitHub Pages is and why I chose it.